 When North Bennet Street School (NBSS) was founded in 1885, founder Pauline Agassiz Shaw advocated the Swedish system of craftsmanship training known as “sloyd,” a method focused on the development of character and intellectual capacity, as well as technical skills.
 Today, the philosophy of sloyd, which means “craft” or “hand skills,” remains at the heart of NBSS education.

 The core of the education is the eight full-time programs.
-The robust continuing education program includes workshops, short courses and certificate programs and is open to the general public.
+Complementing the full-time programs, the continuing education department offers workshops, short courses and certificate programs that are open to the general public.

 Eight full-time professional programs train students for careers in Bookbinding, Cabinet and Furniture Making, Carpentry, Jewelry Making and Repair, Locksmithing and Security Technology, Piano Technology, Preservation Carpentry, and Violin Making and Repair.

 The full-time programs provide intensive, hands-on training in a structured framework with a focus on practical projects.
 Each project builds on previous learning and requires students to solve increasingly complex problems.
 This method encourages students to systematically develop their hand skills, along with an understanding of tools, materials, and processes, a sense of care, and a commitment to excellence in their craft.

 Additional learning takes place through lectures, reading assignments, field trips, and discussions.
 However, working at the bench remains the most important part of each program — providing a practical context for students to receive and apply information and advice from instructors who are masters of their craft.